-Following a four-year enlistment in the United States Navy, William Robbins earned a B.S. degree from Western Connecticut State University and M.A. and Ph.D. degrees from the University of Oregon.
-Interspersed with his graduate work were teaching experiences in public schools in Oregon and Maine.
-After a two-year stint at Western Oregon University, he joined the faculty at Oregon State University in 1971 where he has taught courses in the History of the American West and Environmental History.
+Following a four-year enlistment in the United States Navy, William Robbins earned an undergraduate degree from Western Connecticut State University and M.A. and Ph.D. degrees from the University of Oregon.
+After a two-year stint at Western Oregon University, he joined the faculty at Oregon State University in 1971 where he taught courses in the History of the American West, History of the American Indian. and Environmental History.

-Robbins has won awards for the publication of best articles in the Journal of Forest History (1984) and Western Historical Quarterly (1985) and in 1997 Oregon State University named him Distinguished Professor of History.
-His most recent book, Nature's Northwest: The North Pacific Slope in the 29th Century, was coauthored with former OSU student Katrine Barber and was published in the spring of 2011.
-His next project is a biography of Monroe Sweetland, whose rich political experiences include serving as the chief architect of the federal Bilingual Education Act of 1968.
+Robbins has won awards for publication of best articles in the Journal of Forest History (1984) and Western Historical Quarterly (1985) and in 1997 Oregon State University named him Distinguished Professor of History.
+His most recent book, The People’s School: A History of Oregon State University, was published in late 2017 to commemorate the institution's sesquicentennial as a land-grant school.
+He is presently working on a history of the H. J. Andrews Experimental Forest.

 (OSU Press, 2015)

 The North Pacific Slope in the 20th Century

 200 Bexell Hall